syncfusion-content/maui-docs/MAUI/Themes/Keys.md

             <br/>
         </td>
         <td>
-            Background color of group header in dataform when it is hovered.
+            Background color of group header when it is hovered.
             <br/>
             <br/>
         </td>